As promised, I’m sharing a deeper dive into our “End of Year Celebration & Family Planning Meeting” and answering some questions I’ve received.

 Now what?

 If you’re serious about making and tracking progress, I would recommend scheduling time throughout the year to check in and see how things are going.
-In FULL transparency, we suck at this.
-The first two years we didn’t do any check-ins, and last year we did ONE.
-So quarterly meetings is a really big goal for us this year.
-I’ve already sent calendar invitations to Matt for 4 check-in dates throughout the year to see how we’re doing, make any revisions to our plans, and re-prioritize things if needed.
+In FULL transparency, it took us years to not suck at this.
+The first two years we didn’t do any check-ins, and then one year we only did one check-in.
+At the end of our planning meeting, I send all 4 quarterly calendar invites to Matt so he has them on calendar far in advance.
+These check-ins throughout the year help us see how we’re doing, allow us to make any revisions to our plans, and re-prioritize things if needed.

 Alright friends, I hope I answered your questions!
 And most importantly, I hope you feel inspired to create some sort of standing tradition that helps your family grow together.